-One time while I was mowing the lawn I noticed a flagstone peeking out from the grass.
-Curious what it was doing there I cleared away the grass to find it was rather large.
-I proceeded to poke around the area and see what else I found.
-I soon came across another flagstone laid in line with this one just a couple feet away.
-I continue my excavations and after awhile I had uncovered a flagstone path that started from the back of the house and led out about 75 feet before my mom made me stop.
-I never did find out where that path led and sometimes I still wonder about it today.
+One time while I was mowing the lawn, I noticed a flagstone peeking out from the grass.
+I was curious as to what it was doing there, so I cleared away the grass to find it was rather large.
+I proceeded to poke around the area and see what else I could find.
+I soon came across another flagstone laid in line with this one just a couple of feet away.
+I continue my excavations, and after awhile, I had uncovered a flagstone path that started from the back of the house and led out about 75 feet before my mom made me stop.
+I never did find out where that path led, and sometimes I still wonder about it today.
 Where did it go?
 Who put it there?
 When?
 How long had it been buried?
 I was like an explorer uncovering uncharted territory and it was exciting.
 I wanted to know!
 I still do.

 The Story of an Old House